-UC policy requires all travel to be requested in advance via Concur.
+UC policy requires all employees to obtain an approved travel request in advance via Concur.
 Concur provides travelers information specific to every country considered for travel.
 Based on the uncertainty of future travel plans, it is strongly recommended that all travel be booked via UC’s contracted travel agency, AAA.
 Based on recent experiences, those units that did not so lost more money and experienced more difficulties when trying to cancel or rebook travel.

 Finally, use of a university purchasing card is also strongly recommended.
 It simplifies the task of creating travel expense reports by those who perform those duties.

 At the point when travel resumes related to co-op and study abroad, students will return to the practice of completing the required travel registration with UC International prior to travel.

 Only essential international travel for official university business is permitted through August 6, 2021.
 All international travel requires approval of the appropriate dean or vice president.
 Travel to countries that have CDC Level 3 or 4 travel warnings will only be approved under truly exceptional circumstances.